 The contribution of inflammation to outcomes in hearing loss.

 Age related hearing loss affects a significant number of older people.
 Despite this and in common with other conditions with a neurodegenerative component, we lack disease-modifying drugs to treat the condition.
-With collaborators in ISVR (Verschuur, Lineton) we are exploring the contribution of the innate immune system to the rate of progression of hearing loss.
-A better understanding of the relationship between inflammatory markers and hearing function may enable us to stratify individuals such that we are able to determine those individuals most at risk of deterioration.
+With collaborators in ISVR (Carl Verschuur, Ben Lineton) and chemistry (Sumeet Mahajan) we are exploring the contribution of the innate immune system to the rate of progression of hearing loss.
+A better understanding of the relationship between inflammatory biomarkers and hearing function may enable us to stratify individuals such that we are able to determine those individuals most at risk of deterioration.
 Our current work includes investigating hearing and inflammation in a longitudinal human study of older community dwelling individuals.

 A percentage of people experiencing hearing loss due to changes within their cochleae are recipients of cochlear implants.
 These devices are designed to transduce sounds from the outside world to the auditory pathways within the cochlea and brain.
-A small subset of the cohort, those with partial hearing loss, receive shorter electroacoustic implants.
-These implants replace the missing function in part of the cochlea and allow the residual hearing to remain functional.
-In both implant groups a small number of patients do not do as well as anticipated, we have a multi-centre study underway to explore the contribution of inflammation to this variation in outcome.
+A small number of these individuals with partial hearing loss, may receive a slightly different, electroacoustic, implant.
+These implants replace the missing function in part of the cochlea that has lost the ability to respond to sound and allow the residual hearing to remain functional.
+In both implant groups a subset of patients do not do as well as anticipated, we have a multi-centre study underway to explore the contribution of inflammation to this variation in outcome.

 Biocompatible nanoparticles for enhanced drug delivery